latchbio/latch/docs/source/basics/latch_develop_example.md

 FileNotFoundError: [Errno 2] No such file or directory: 'bwa'
 ```

 The logs tell us that there is no file or directory called `bwa`.
-One potential reason why is that we might not have
+One potential reason is that we might not have
 installed the binary `bwa` correctly.

 ```console